msutter/gitlab-migrator/fastlane/README.md

 ```
 Migrate a specific project

-Specify the project that should be migrated by its path (with namespace) via the project parameter
+Specify the project(s) that should be migrated by its path (with namespace) or by namespace

 Example: fastlane migrate project:cocoapods/specs